WieheLab/CDRH3_ScanPan/README.md

 # Directory Scripts

 run_weblogo.V3.sh - bash script to generate logo plots using weblogo \
+calc_SE.job - bash script job script for running the Calc_Site_Variation.py script on multiple sequences\
-Calc_Site_Variation.py - python script used to calculate the shannon entropy of a sequence set
+Calc_Site_Variation.py - python script used to calculate the shannon entropy of a sequence set\
+compress.job - bash script job script for slurm to use gzip to compress consensus.txt files\